 IBIS STYLE B&B HOTEL

 IBIS Style B&B hotel is the perfect choice for budget-conscious travelers in Paris.
-Located in the beautiful neighborhood Pigalle in Montmartre, the hotel is only 200 meters away from the metro station, 300 meters from the Moulin Rouge and 1.2km away from the stunning Sacre Coeur.
+Located in the beautiful neighborhood Pigalle in Montmartre, the hotel is only 200 meters away from the metro station, 300 meters from the Moulin Rouge, and 1.2km away from the stunning Sacre Coeur.

 The hotel is not luxurious.
 You will get standard facilities as expected from IBIS.
 I loved the red and white combination in the interiors and the traditional Parisian windows.
-The complimentary breakfast included delicious muffins and croissants among the other items of a typical Parisian breakfast.
-There were fresh fruits and juicer in the eating area.
+The complimentary breakfast included delicious muffins and croissants, among the other items of a typical Parisian breakfast.
+There were fresh fruits and a juicer in the eating area.